ZacSweers/inspector/README.md

 * `CompositeValidator` for composing multiple `Validator`s for a given type/property.
 * `Types` is a utility class with helpful factories for creating different `Type` implementations.
 * Types can implement `SelfValidating` to indicate that they handle their own validation, and thus Inspector will just defer to that.
+* There is an `inspector-retrofit` artifact with a [Retrofit][retrofit] `Converter.Factory` implementation that you can drop in to your network stack.

 ### Sample

-There is a sample project under `inspector-sample`, with nontrivial examples and also a [Retrofit][retrofit] `Converter.Factory` example to wire it in to your network stack.
+There is a sample project under `inspector-sample` with nontrivial examples.

 ### inspector-android